BloomTech-Labs/deprecated-labs31-family-promise-spokane-ds-a/README.md

 - Unknown/Other

 We in Labs31 were told there was a model already trained for this purpose.
 However, it quickly became clear that those who created this model had fallen (understandably) into some very treacherous pits.
 These pits are:
 - The historical data provided for training has quite a different feature set from the database used by the web backend.
-Training on the whole dataset results in a model which can't actually be implemented.
+Training on the whole dataset results in a model which can't actually be implemented. _**Compare 'Sample_data_color_coded.xlsx' with Web database, and update colors as needed.**_
 - Guests usually exit _as families_, so a random train-test-split which separates family members will cause leakage.
 The model will make predictions in the validation set based off where their family member (in the training set) is already known to have exited.
 This is made terribly clear when you do a time-based split, or limit the data to heads of households.
 The validation accuracy drops by about 20%.

 The solution to these dangers is **caution**.
 Unfortunately, caution sometimes produces poor metrics.
 The model currently implemented in the API boasts 45% cross-validation accuracy, and **one** feature (length_of_stay) has 100% of the feature importance.
 Of course, length_of_stay hardly exists as a feature when a guest first enrolls, so the already-scanty merits of this model are actually worthless until the guest is around for a few weeks.